The Complete Guide to Understanding Video Aspect Ratios

 The aspect ratio is a key success factor in your live streaming process since it will ensure the quality of your video content.

-Live broadcasts are tricky in the sense that you have to figure out the logistics before you film since your audience consumes the content as it’s created.
+Live broadcasts are tricky because you need to figure out the logistics before you film since your audience consumes the content as it’s created.

 The video aspect ratio you choose for your stream must follow video streaming protocol, which demands two things: universal playback and small file size.

 With the 16:9 aspect ratio, you can cross off both.
-There is a wide range of resolutions that you can choose from, so you are able to find the optimal resolution where the desired quality and file size meet.
+There is a wide range of resolutions that you can choose from, so you can find the optimal resolution where the desired quality and file size meet.

 Essentially any streaming device including computers, televisions, mobile devices, and HTML5 video players can play videos with a 16:9 aspect ratio, so universal playback is also guaranteed.

-When you broadcast live, it is very important that you make sure that the video aspect ratio of your recording equipment is compatible with the streaming platform of your choice.
+When you broadcast live, you must ensure that the video aspect ratio of your recording equipment is compatible with your streaming platform.
 You don’t want anything important to be cut out, especially since you won’t have the chance to reshoot the content.

-As we’ve discussed, aspect ratios are incredibly important to consider when broadcasting video content.
-And utilizing the best, most standardized aspect ratios will help you deliver exceptional viewing experiences to your audiences.
+As we’ve detailed, aspect ratios are incredibly important for broadcasting video content.
+By utilizing the same aspect ratio options we’ve listed, you can optimize your video for your needs.
+Configuring the best, most standardized aspect ratios will help you deliver an exceptional viewing experience to your audience.

 Check out our other blog posts for more comparisons between these different platforms.
 For the best broadcasting tips and exclusive offers, join our .